Quest for Wisdom foundation

 Being able to deal effectively with our differences is a delicate matter in our current times.

-The objective of the foundation calls for an intercultural art of living as an answer to the appeal of ‘the multicultural society’.
+The objective of the foundation calls for an intercultural art of living as developmental path of ‘the multicultural society’ and visualises its mission with the Wheel of the Intercultural Art of Living.

 Dealing with differences